 - Intelligent Mechatronic Systems offers referral bonuses as an incentive for employees to recruit candidates from their personal networks, to $2,000 per successful hire

-Driving a path to safer roads at IMS
+Driving a high-tech route to the future at IMS